Dungeon Travelers 2

 is a dungeon crawler role-playing video game developed by Sting Entertainment.
 It is the sequel to To Heart 2: Dungeon Travelers within the To Heart 2 franchise.
 Dungeon Travelers 2 was released on March 28, 2013, on the PlayStation Portable in Japan; an enhanced remake for the PlayStation Vita was released in Japan on September 25, 2014, and later in North America and Europe in 2015.
+A Microsoft Windows version was later released in 2023.

 A sequel game for the PlayStation Vita titled Dungeon Travelers 2-2 was released in 2017 in Japan, and an English translation for Windows has since been released on the Johren game service.
 The game was slated to be released on Steam alongside To Heart 2: Dungeon Travelers but failed to pass the service's guidelines.

 Gameplay

 The player takes on the role of an adventurer who is tasked with forming a party, navigating through dungeons, gathering treasure, and engaging in combat against monsters.
 Characters can be improved through learning skills and equipping items.
 The battle system is turn-based, and dungeon navigation takes place from a first-person perspective on a grid map.
 Party members can belong to five main classes (namely fighters, magic users, scouts, maids and spielers) which branch into over 30 different subclasses with unique skill sets and outfits as characters progress in specialisation.
 For instance, a fighter can develop into a paladin and a valkyrie, while magic users can transition into enchantresses and witches.